frankstepanski/js-fullstack-course/readme.md

 - Common algorithms: sorting, searching, and recursion
 - Big O notation and thinking about performance
 - Practical application in JavaScript

-### 🏗️ System Design

-Learn how to think about and architect large-scale software systems.

-- Scalability, reliability, and performance trade-offs
-- Load balancing, caching, and databases at scale
-- Designing APIs and distributed services
-- How senior engineers approach system-level thinking

-### 🤖 Using AI Tools as a Problem-Solving Partner

-Modern software engineers increasingly use AI tools to work faster and smarter.
-You'll practice how to:

-- Use tools like **GitHub Copilot**, **ChatGPT**, **Cursor**, and **Codeium** to get unstuck and explore code solutions
-- Prompt AI clearly with context and constraints (e.g. "Write a function in JavaScript that...")
-- Review and refine AI-generated code, rather than copy-pasting blindly
-- Use AI as a research assistant — summarizing docs, explaining errors, or generating boilerplate code
-- Avoid over-reliance: always understand what code does before using it

-AI tools are powerful collaborators — but **your logic, judgment, and debugging skills still matter most**.
-You'll learn how to balance speed with understanding as you grow from beginner to builder.

 ### 🏗️ Projects